 - Donate used clothes, books and household goods to charity, secondhand shops or community fundraising stalls; local salvage merchants will accept a wide range of hard refuse including electrical items, scrap timber and iron.

-To find out where to recycle other items look up the Zero Waste Recycling Information Directory.
+To find out where to recycle other items look up the Green Industries Recycling Information Directory.

 Tip 5: Join with neighbours or friends to stage a ‘mega’ garage sale, or to fill a trailer for taking to the dump